Application Deadline:July 3, 2021

 Do you have great ideas about how to promote democracy in your community?
 Are you ready to build your leadership skills?
 Would you like to meet other youth leaders from around the world?
 Now’s your chance!

 The Hurford Youth Fellowship Program seeks to build the leadership skills and harness the potential of young democracy activists from around the world.
-Through the Program, young activists spend three months at the World Movement’s Secretariat, during which they expand their global connections, share experiences with other activists from democracy movements around the world, and contribute to the development of the World Movement for Democracy and the World Youth Movement for Democracy.
+Through the Program, young activists spend three months at the World Movement’s Secretariat, during which they expand their global connections, share experiences with other activists from democracy movements around the world, and contribute to the development of the World Movement for Democracy.
 Hurford Youth Fellows engage in strategic meetings; conduct research; and organize and lead presentations, online discussions, and information-sharing sessions on key democracy issues.

 - Applicants interested in the Hurford Youth Fellows Program must be no older than 30 years of age.

 - They must demonstrate a strong interest in democratic activism and in the advancement of democracy in their respective communities, as well as worldwide.
 Youth affiliated with civil society organizations are especially encouraged to apply.

 Please Note: The Hurford Youth Fellows Program is open to applicants from any country.
 It does not provide scholarship funds or any other type of financial aid to university or graduate students, nor is it designed to support postdoctoral research.
 The program is not an educational program offering academic courses leading toward a degree.
 In addition, it does not provide financial support to those seeking to complete professional training programs, attend conferences, or pursue internships at other organizations.

 - A working knowledge of English is an important prerequisite for participation in the program for general communication purposes.
 All application materials must be submitted in English.

 - Fellows will be selected by the World Movement Secretariat staff, NED regional program staff, and the Hurford Youth Fellowship Alumni Network following an application process.